Livingston County Michigan News, Weather, Traffic, Sports, School Updates, and the Best Classic Hits for Howell, Brighton, Fenton

 Scrap Metal Drive/Habitat for Humanity

-A month long scrap metal drive benefiting Livingston County Habitat for Humanity will begin on January 3rd and run through the 31st.
+A month long scrap metal drive benefiting Livingston County Habitat for Humanity wil run through the 31st.
 Bring in your copper, aluminum, brass and ferrous metals to the back donation drop off door.
 A volunteer will guide you through the donation process.
 Also accepted are strings of Christmas lights, power cords and coax cable.
 For more information, contact Karla Macelli at 810-220-9986 ext 14 or development@livingstonhabitat.org.

 Events at Hamburg Twp.
 Library